anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

 There are special operators you use.
 They are:

-  - \>: this is the redirectional operator
+    >: this is the redirectional operator
-  - \>>: this is the append operator
+    >>: this is the append operator
-  - |: this is the pipe operator
+    |: this is the pipe operator

+They are described as follows:

+  - \>: Used to redirect output.
+For example running ```ls > hello.txt``` will print the contents of ls into hello.txt.
+Note that each time we do this, the file ```hello.txt``` is overwritten

+  - \>>: This is the append operator.
+It is the same as above but instead of overwriting it appends.